Can I Liquidate My Company if I Have a Bounce Back Loan?

 What if There Aren’t Any Assets or Funds to Distribute in a Liquidation?

-You may also be able to use Administrative Dissolution if there are no assets or funds available to distribute to creditors or pay for the liquidation costs, usually between £2,500 and £6,000.
+You may also be able to use Administrative Dissolution if no assets or funds are available to distribute to creditors or pay for the liquidation costs, usually between £2,500 and £6,000.

 If you have taken out a Bounce Back Loan are your limited company is still struggling and you are forced to consider liquidation, then this is still an option, and the loan will be classed as an unsecured debt.